Buy Before You Board

 Buy before you board

-We are making buying a ticket before you board as easy as possible - at our stations, online, over the phone and at self-service ticket vending machines.
+We are making buying a ticket before you board as easy as possible - at our stations, online and at self-service ticket vending machines.
 If you board any of our trains without a ticket, at a station where ticket buying services are available, you may be charged the full Single or Return fare relevant to your journey, and you will not be eligible for any Railcard or other discounts.

 At stations where there's no option to buy a ticket, we make sure that customers are able to buy the best value fares on the train instead.
 This is in accordance with the National Conditions of Travel and Byelaw 18 (Ticketless travel in a non-compulsory ticket area).